indieklem/ocelot/README.md

 ### Ressources

-I've made this starter with the help of thousand of articles and books that you can find [here](www.google.com).
+This framework have been build with the help of thousand of articles and books that you can find [here](#) .

 ---